openui/components/rfcs/0000-template.md

 # Detailed Proposal

 This is the bulk of the RFC.
 Explain the component and the design in enough detail for someone familiar with design systems and web components can understand, and someone familiar with the implementation help to implement it.
 This should get into as many specifics as possible, outline any edge cases or extra consideration, and include examples of how it can be used.
 Any new terminology should also be defined here.

+It's important to ensure your proposal address the key goals of the OpenUI Design System to create a component that is:
+* User Friendly
+* Accessible
+* Maintainable
+* Internationalization ready

 # Drawbacks